-Unrestricted net assets of \$474.3 million and \$466.2 million as of June 30, 2012 and 2011, respectively, represent residual amounts after all mandatory transfers have been made as required by bond covenants and other restrictions.
+Unrestricted net position of \$590.1 million and \$474.3 million as of June 30, 2013 and 2012, respectively, represent residual amounts after all mandatory transfers have been made as required by bond covenants and other restrictions.
+For fiscal year 2013, this represents an increase of \$115.8 million from the prior year.
+This is primarily due to the decrease of \$87.3 million in liabilities paid by unrestricted funds; \$9.9 million decrease in reimbursement to the Department (including operations and maintenance costs); \$6.6 million decrease of advances to the State Transportation Trust Fund and \$16.0 million of bonds proceeds utilized for capital projects; offset by a \$4.0 million decline in interest receivable due to falling interest rates.
 For fiscal year 2012, this represents an increase of \$8.1 million from the prior year.
 This is primarily due to the restructuring of unrestricted investments by the State Board of Administration and pooled investments with the State Treasury during the year.
-In addition, \$22.8 million of 2010B bond proceeds was spent to complete capital projects, hence, reducing need for the use of the unrestricted portion of toll revenues.
-For fiscal year 2011, this represents an increase of \$94.3 million from the prior year.
-This increase is primarily due to the increase in unrestricted pooled investments with the State Treasury during the year.
-The System's capital projects are funded through revenue bonds and toll revenues.
-The 2010B bond proceeds were received in June 2010, which in turn were utilized throughout fiscal year 2011 for bond related projects.
-This resulted in a reduced need for the use of the unrestricted portion of toll revenues for capital projects, hence the increase in unrestricted pooled investments with the State Treasury.
-Typically, unrestricted net assets are used to fund improvements scheduled in the System's work program and to support the ongoing operations of the System.
+In addition, \$22.8 million of the 2010B Bonds proceeds was spent to complete capital projects, hence, the increase in unrestricted pooled investments with the State Treasury.
+Typically, unrestricted net position is used to fund improvements scheduled in the System's work program and to support the ongoing operations of the System.